briandfoy/briandfoy.github.io/_posts/2021-04-03-neil-degrasse-tyson-obscures-the-truth-again.md

 ![](/images/tyson-hot-ones/by-mass.png)

 This looks even worse if you count atoms instead of weighing them.
 Since Carbon is about 12 times heavier than Hydrogen and Oxygen is about 16 times heavier, their fraction by mass gets a big boost.
 By count, they virtually disappear:

 ![](/images/tyson-hot-ones/by-count.png)

 We are not made of the main elements of the Universe.
-We are made of the most abundant, and then some minor ones.
+We are made of the most abundant one, and then some minor ones.
 That looks even worse when we look at our bodies composition.

 And, remember that all of this is just 4-5% of the Universe.
 That Oxygen bar that you can barely see is relative to just the baryonic count.